 Tip – if you book AirBnB accommodation check it out very thoroughly.
 Do not stay if it is not up to your standard.
 Hygiene is paramount.
 Take photographs if it is dirty, or doesn’t match the pictures you have seen in booking sites.

 Report it within 24 hours and you will get a full refund – do not cancel the booking as they may not give you the balance of your refund – I fought for mine and won.

-I find finally a place and we check it out.
-It has a pool and we get the corner bottom room.
-It is neat and clean and the lady on reception is lovely, and what is more, offers us a discount.
+The hotel is neat and clean and the lady on reception is lovely, and what is more, offers us a discount.
 It is the Kauai Sands and I recommend it if you want a bargain hotel.
-Though I do hear it is about to be renovated for $15 million; so I doubt it will remain a bargain for long.
+Though I do hear it is about to be renovated for $15 million; so I doubt it will remain this relaxed for long.

 Still, it is right in the heart of things, and just past the pool is the ocean.
 And to top it all up, there is an endless free coffee in the morning.

 We rise early, and I grab a coffee and we take a morning walk.
 We discover that many guests do the same.
 It just feels awesome to appreciate the wonders of nature at this time of the day.

 If you look at the back of the picture below, you can see a Monk Seal.
 There are only 1100 left and they are protected.
 This female Monk Seal comes to rest on the beach a couple of times while we stay here.
 We learn a lot about her and her relatives.
 “Ha’upu” is seven years old.
 She is tagged and they can track her family.
 The volunteers give us a lot bit of information – even though it is not yet 7:00 a.m.
 This all forms part of the “un-schooling” we are now doing.